Marian University College of Osteopathic Medicine

 Admissions Process & Application Information

 Screened applicants who meet minimum admissions criteria for GPA and MCAT.
 An invitation to complete a supplemental application will not made without an official MCAT score.
-MU-COM uses the Multiple Mini Interview (MMI) format.
+MU-COM uses a traditional interview format.

 - Primary application service: AACOMAS